fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 To the W of the bridge there's a rock with a message written on it.
 Restoring the masters of magic is definitely on our agenda, so this is good to know.
 And it sounds like those Stone Arms we turned up will be useful for something.
 (Oh.
 You skipped Tars and came straight here?
 Ignore what I said about the Stone Arms then.
 It's the [name of a bar](#im-free-as-a-bird-now-freeport).
 Yup.
 Promise.)

 The bridge guards are pretty nasty.
-Your choices are to show your Citizenship Papers and pay a toll ($70, not so bad really), or to step forward defiantly and fight them off.
+Your choices are to show your Citizenship Papers and pay a ~~bribe~~ toll ($10 per person, not so bad really), or to step forward defiantly and fight them off.
 Keep in mind that the guards can kill you, not just stun, so save first if you decide to fight.
 Also, they may call for help.
 Blast 'em with big spells.
 If you happen to come back through here heading towards Forlorn again, the guards will look at you funny, but let you pass when you show your papers.

 Feel free to drop your Citizenship Papers any time.
 This is the only place you need them, but pretty soon you'll be able to take on the guards without a problem, and if you ever get really stuck you can buy another set in Lansk.